daminichopra/fogflow/doc/en/source/performance.rst

 .. figure:: figures/FogOrion50_200.png

-The above graphs are representing latency on y-axis and time on x-axis.
+The above graphs are representing **latency on y-axis and time on x-axis**.
 The above graphs depicts the fact that Fogflow broker is better in handling 10,000 thousand requests in an efficient manner when compared to Orion-Ld broker.
-With detailed anayalsis made on graphs as well as the supporting data, the fact that Fogflow broker handles 10,000 request in 14036 ms with low average latency is an index which reflects the better performance of Fogflow broker over Orion-Ld Broker.
-Orion-Ld broker handles the same number of request within greater time duration i.e. 20871 ms with higher average latency than Fogflow.
+With detailed anayalsis made on graphs as well as the supporting data, the fact that **Fogflow broker** handles **10,000** request in **14036 ms with low average latency** is an index which reflects the better performance of Fogflow broker over Orion-Ld Broker. **Orion-Ld broker** handles the same number of request within **greater time duration i.e. 20871 ms with higher average latency** than Fogflow.

-Hence for this scenario Fogflow broker is a better performer than Orion-LD broker.
+**Hence for this scenario Fogflow broker is a better performer than Orion-LD broker.**

 **Senorio-2:** In the second senorion we are taking 100 thread and every thread is executiong 200 request.